prrao87/pydantic-benchmarks/README.md

-# Pydantic v2: Obtain a 5x speedup over v1
+# Pydantic v2: Obtain up to a 10x speedup over v1

 This repo contains code to reproduce the benchmark from a [blog post](https://thedataquarry.com/posts/why-pydantic-v2-matters/) showcasing a 5x performance improvement of Pydantic v2 over v1 (thanks to Rust 🦀).
 Read the blog post linked for more details!

+**Update**: Simply changing the v1 logic over to align with the v2 API yielded a 5x performance improvement.
+With some knowledge of the tools available in v2 and improving the code, it's possible to get a 10x performance improvement!

 ## Setup